-I’ve never had a cooking class either, unless you count the 7th grade home economics class I was forced to take.
-These days I still have the same approach to cooking that I did as a child- food experiments along with a bunch of trial and error.
+I’ve never had a cooking class either unless you count the 7th grade home economics class I was forced to take.
+These days I still have the same approach to cooking that I did as a child; performing food experiments with a bunch of trial and error.

 Oh, this salsa.
 It’s so beautiful.

 It’s an explosion of deep purples, reds, and bright greens.
 It’s art that’s food, I’m not joking.
 Set a bowl of this in the middle of the table as a centerpiece, it’s as beautiful as it is delicious.
 And it’s damn delicious.

 Look at this gorgeous salsa!